Galegoo/FlipBoardGame/README.md

-Classic flip card puzzle with 3 cards of the same kind, the objective is to identify the triplet of cards of the same kind in the minimum amount of moves, the game saves, has ranking system and when the save is loaded, the cards that weren't fliped get shuffled again to prevent cheaters.
+Classic flip card puzzle with a catch, the objective is to identify the triplet of cards of the same kind in the minimum amount of moves, the game saves by using the user's name, has ranking system and when the save is loaded, the cards that weren't fliped get shuffled again to prevent cheaters.

 the FlipBoardGame folder has the executable, and FlipBoardProject has the Unity Project